Mindful/site-3/content/blog/mwe-lookup/index.md

 }
 ```

 The next part is confusing to look at, but what we're doing isn't actually that complicated.
-We represent options for each lemma in the MWE as lists of tuples, and want to gather all possible options.
+We represent tokens choices for each lemma in the MWE as lists of tuples, and want to gather all possible options.
 This is just *N* choose *K* for each lemma, where *N* is the number of times the given lemma appears in the sentence and *K* the number of times it appears in the MWE.
-These tuples will usually be only one element, except in MWEs that have repeated constituents.
+These tuples will usually be only one element, except in MWEs that have repeated constituents such as `face` in `face_to_face`.
 ```python
 candidate_word_combos = [
     list(combinations(lemma_to_tokens[lemma], lemma_counter[lemma]))